cloudera/hue/docs/sdk/sdk.md

     build/env/bin/hue test impala impalad-01.gethue.com

-### Create and run the Jasmine tests
+### Create and run the Jest tests

-Add them in a "spec" subfolder relative to the file under test and the filename of the test has to end with "Spec.js".
+Add them next to the file under test and the filename of the test has to end with ".test.js".

     someFile.js         <- File under test
-    ├── spec/
-    │   ├── someFileSpec.js  <- File containing tests
+    someFile.test.js    <- File containing tests

 Run all the tests once with:

     npm run test

-Optionally to use Karma and headless chrome for the tests you can run
+To run the tests in watch mode:

-    npm run test-karma
+    npm run test-dev

-See ```desktop/core/src/desktop/js/spec/karma.config.js``` for various options
+While in watch mode Jest will detect changes to files and re-run related tests.
+There are also options to target specific files or tests.
+Press 'w' in the console to see the options.

 #### Testing KO components and bindings

-jasmineSetup provides utilities to test knockout components and bindings using jsdom.
+koSetup provides utilities to test knockout components and bindings using jsdom from jest.

 An example of component test:

 ```
-import { koSetup } from 'spec/jasmineSetup';
+import { koSetup } from 'jest/koTestUtils';

+import 'ko/someComponent';

 describe('ko.someComponent.js', () => {
   const setup = koSetup(); // Adds the necessary setup and teardown